abrar-0020/voice-calculator/README.md

 This is an Android application built using **Jetpack Compose** and **Speech Recognition APIs** that allows users to perform calculations using their voice.
 Just speak out your math expression (like "five plus seven divided by two"), and the app will parse it and display the result instantly.

-> ✅ Built with the help of AI (ChatGPT) for guidance, code generation, and optimization.
+> ✅ Built with the help of AI for guidance, code generation, and optimization.

 ---